ericmann/wp-session-manager/README.md

 **2.0.2**
 - Fix: Wire the data storage migration to a session init hook to ensure it runs.
+- Fix: Clean up sessions when all data is removed.

 **2.0.1**
 - Fix: Repair data storage that was not returning actual stored session data.